openturns/ottemplatepython/README.rst

     $ pytest

-Finally to build the documentation, you should invoke the `build_sphinx` option :
+Finally to build the documentation, you should invoke the `build_sphinx` option:

 .. code-block:: shell